-Randy Wilson from Leslie County, Kentucky, is a talented multi-instrumentalist, dance caller and story teller.
+Randy Wilson (Roving Storyteller) from Leslie County, Kentucky, is a talented multi-instrumentalist, dance caller and story teller.
 He recently retired after decades of engaging public school kids in Leslie and Knott Counties with traditional and home made music, storytelling and dance.
 Randy has also taught at Hindman’s Family Folk Week.
 He performed and recorded Heritage on June Appal Records with the late poet James Still.
 In 2003 he appeared at the Smithsonian Folklife Festival in Washington, D.C. and in 2007 at the Festival of American Fiddle Tunes.